Windows® POSReady PID Number / COA and ALP

 Quick Access Links

 As an Embedded OEM customer with a signed CLA agreement, you can order for free the OPK (OEM Preinstalaltion Kit) with the instalaltion DVD for Microsoft POSReady.
-This and the OPk download are the only ways to get the Full version of POSReady.
+This and the OPK download are the only ways to get the full version of POSReady.
 Pelase contact your local SILICA office to order the OPK.
-You will find all the contact details under "General SILICA" - "Offices".
+You will find all the contact details by klicking the link on the right side of the page - need local assistance - or drop us a note.

-The Microsoft Certificate of Authenticity (“COA”) is the primary anti-piracy device, OEM product-tracking device, and proof of license for Microsoft OEM products.
+The Microsoft Certificate of Authenticity (“COA”) is the primary anti-piracy record, OEM product-tracking device, and proof of license for Microsoft OEM products.

 - OEM Customer receive COAs from Silica on purchasing Runtime Licenses.